getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ## Option 4: Stacktrace Detection <a name="option-4"></a>

 Before sending a crash report, the SDK identifies an SDK crash by looking at the topmost frames of the crashing thread.
 If the topmost frames stem from the SDK itself, it disables itself.
 The [SDK crash detection](https://github.com/getsentry/sentry/tree/master/src/sentry/utils/sdk_crashes) already uses this approach in the event processing pipeline.

-This approach doesn’t work with static linking, as the Sentry SDKs end up in the same binary as the main app.
-As we don’t have symbolication in release builds, we can’t reliably detect if the memory address stems from the Sentry SDK or the app.
-We might be able to compare addresses with known addresses of specific methods or classes, but this won’t work reliably.
-As with iOS, many apps use static linking, so we must use an alternative approach.

 ### Crashing Scenarios <a name="option-4-crashing-scenarios"></a>